 Also of interest is that Wyoming has more people living here who work in computers and math than 95% of the places in the US.

-Wyoming is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Wyoming is a great place for families with children to consider.
+First of all, many other families with children live here, making Wyoming a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Wyoming has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Wyoming’s overall crime rate is lower than average for the country.

 Wyoming is a very ethnically-diverse city.
 The people who call Wyoming home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wyoming residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Wyoming include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Wyoming is English.
-Other important languages spoken here include African languages and Spanish.
+Other important languages spoken here include African languages and Langs. of India.